unixsysdev/VexDB/README.md

 - Multi-protocol ingestion: WebSocket, HTTP, Kafka, Redis, gRPC
 - Hash-based cluster assignment and deterministic replication
 - Streaming-optimized, concurrent ingestion
+- For writes, vxinsert forwards to the appropriate vxstorage nodes; the storage service is responsible for synchronizing data across the cluster according to its replication settings

 ### vxstorage (Storage & Indexing)
 - Append-only segment files, in-memory buffer for fast writes